m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 >

-- Written an admin panel with **JQuery and PHP** that sends offering emails according to the company's inventory.
-Eliminated the manual processes, kept documents organized, and doubled productivity.
+- Wrote an admin panel with **JQuery and PHP** that sends offering emails according to the company's inventory.
+This eliminated manual processes, kept documents organized, and increased productivity.
-- Constructed the company's [website](http://bsmproje.com) with **CSS and JS** that had impact on finding more than 10 clients.
+- Constructed the company's [website](http://bsmproje.com) with **CSS and JS** that had an impact on finding more than 10 clients.

 ### Istanbul Cerrahi Hospital - IT Intern